UCSF-TI/tipcc-web/software/modules.md

   </td>
   <td>
   <strong>BamUtil - programs for working on SAM/BAM files</strong><br>
   bamUtil is a repository that contains several programs that perform operations on SAM/BAM files.
-All of these programs are built into a single executable, bam.<br>
+All of these programs are built into a single executable, <code>bam</code>.<br>
   URL: <a href="http://genome.sph.umich.edu/wiki/BamUtil">http://genome.sph.umich.edu/wiki/BamUtil</a><br>
   </td>
  </tr>